AdobeDocs/experience-manager-dispatcher.en/help/using/security-checklist.md

  -->

-Adobe strongly recommends that you complete the following checklist before going on production.
+Adobe recommends that you complete the following checklist before going on production.

 >[!CAUTION]
 >
->You must also complete the Security Checklist of your version of AEM before going live.
-Please refer to the corresponding [Adobe Experience Manager documentation](https://helpx.adobe.com/experience-manager/6-5/sites/administering/using/security-checklist.html).
+>Complete the Security Checklist of your version of AEM before going live.
+See the corresponding [Adobe Experience Manager documentation](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/security/security-checklist).

 ## Use the Latest Version of Dispatcher {#use-the-latest-version-of-dispatcher}

-You should install the latest available version that is available for your platform.
-You should upgrade your Dispatcher instance to use the latest version to take advantage of product and security enhancements.
+Install the latest version that is available for your platform.
+Be sure you upgrade your Dispatcher instance so that you use the latest version to take advantage of product and security enhancements.
 See [Installing Dispatcher](dispatcher-install.md).

 >[!NOTE]
 >
->You can check the current version of your dispatcher installation by looking at the dispatcher log file.
+>Check the current version of your Dispatcher installation by looking at the Dispatcher log file.
 >
 >`[Thu Apr 30 17:30:49 2015] [I] [23171(140735307338496)] Dispatcher initialized (build 4.1.9)`
 >
->To find the log file, inspect the dispatcher configuration in your `httpd.conf`.
+>To find the log file, inspect the Dispatcher configuration in your `httpd.conf`.

 ## Restrict Clients that Can Flush Your Cache {#restrict-clients-that-can-flush-your-cache}